okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/category-labels/matched.md

 - **Category Value**: The visual will display the category value.

-- **Category Value (Full)**: The visual will display the full category value, which includes the full hierarchy path of the category.
+- **Category Value (Path)**: In case you have expanded the hierarchy level through the specific drill control and have disabled the [Aggregate on Expand](../drill-behavior/aggregate-on-expand.md) option, the visual will display the full hierarchy path of the category, otherwise the category value (as above).
 See [Automatic Binding when Hierarchy is Expanded](../../concepts/data-binding.md#automatic-binding-when-hierarchy-is-expanded) for more information.
-Note that if the hierarchy is not expanded, the visual will display the category value.

 - **Title**: The visual will display the title of the matched element as defined in the SVG file.